LispCookbook/cl-cookbook/scripting.md

 ### Building a smaller binary with SBCL's core compression

 Building with SBCL's core compression can dramatically reduce your application binary's size.
-In our case, we passed from 120MB to 23MB, for a loss of a dozen milliseconds of start-up time, which was still under 50ms.
+In our case, it reduced it from 120MB to 23MB, for a loss of a dozen milliseconds of start-up time, which was still under 50ms.

 <div class="info-box info">
     <strong>Note:</strong> SBCL 2.2.6 switched to compression with zstd instead of zlib, which provides smaller binaries and faster compression and decompression times.
+Un-official numbers are: about 4x faster compression, 2x faster decompression, and smaller binaries by 10%.
 </div>